PatriciaJuane/MultiplatformApp/README.md

 This application is the Final Thesis Project I developed for my Master's Degree in Computer Engineering, at University of A Coruña.

+It stores data related to horse riding competitions (trophies, results, horses, riders and clubs).
+All the users can read that data, but only logged in users are able to write it.

 ---

 # Technologies